aziezahmed/podcast-player/README.rst

     $ podcast add URL

-If you have an OPML file with podcast subscriptions that you would like to import then you can do so with the opml argument.
+If you have an OPML file with podcast subscriptions that you would like to import then you can do so with the -i flag.

 .. code-block:: bash

-    $ podcast opml OPMLFILE
+    $ podcast -i OPML-FILE

 The default audio player is mpv in no-video mode.
 If desired you can change that.